pocco81/dap-buddy.nvim/README.md

 # 👻 Caveats

--   Currently only works for \*nix systems (Linux, MacOS, ...) and Windows through WSL.
+-   Currently it only works for \*nix systems (Linux, MacOS, ...) and Windows through WSL.
 Native support for Windows is coming soon.

 # 📦 Installation